redhat-developer/developers.redhat.com/README.md

 ### Basic Ruby install
 In this project docker and docker-compose are managed through the ruby script found at `_docker/control.rb`.
 In order to run this you will require ruby 2.1 or greater.
-The following instructions install ruby via rbenv.
+The following instructions install ruby via 'rbenv'.
 You can use other methods, but your mileage may vary and it may make it harder for us to support you.
 If you already have RVM installed you'll need to [remove it to use rbenv](http://stackoverflow.com/a/3558763/2012130).